-1. Transcripts of all previous college-level coursework indicating your Grade Point Average (GPA)

-A minimum GPA of 3.0 on the 4.0 scale used at Ohio State for all undergraduate coursework, and 3.3 on the 4.0 scale for all previous graduate coursework are required for admission.
+1. Transcripts of all previous college-level coursework indicating your GPA A minimum GPA of 3.0 on the 4.0 scale used at Ohio State for all undergraduate coursework, and 3.3 on the 4.0 scale for all previous graduate coursework are required for admission.

-- Graduate Record Examination (GRE) Scores on the GRE must be submitted, but the department has not established a minimum score. - 3.
-Letters of recommendation

-Applicants must submit three letters of recommendation from individuals who can document their potential for PhD study.
-It is recommended that these letters be written by university faculty members or research supervisors.

-4. International students may be required to submit proof of English language proficiency.
-See (http://gpadmissions.osu.edu/grad/admissions.html) for details.
+- Graduate Record Examination (GRE) Scores on the GRE must be submitted, but the department has not established a minimum score. - Letters of recommendation Applicants must submit three letters of recommendation from individuals who can document their potential for PhD study.
+It is recommended that these letters be written by university faculty members or research supervisors. - International students may be required to submit proof of English language proficiency.
+See the International Student section of the Graduate and Professional Admissions website for details.

-Additional information on the admission procedures may be found on the department web site (https://sphs.osu.edu) and in the Graduate School Handbook.
+Additional information on the admission procedures may be found on the department website (https://sphs.osu.edu) and in the Graduate School Handbook.